bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hamilton.md

 * Hamilton persisted in his correspondence to Catherine, which he sent through her relatives.
 * It is no surprise that Hamilton gave in to alcohol immediately after this, but he threw himself into his work and began writing his Lectures on Quaternions.
 * Perhaps Hamilton's lack of skill as a teacher showed up in this work.
-* Hamilton helped Catherine's son James to prepare for his Fellowship examinations which were on quaternions.
 * Hamilton went straight to Catherine and gave her a copy of Lectures on Quaternions.
-* As a way of dealing with his grief, Hamilton plagued the Disney family with incessant correspondence, sometimes writing two letters a day.
 * Determined to produce a work of lasting quality, Hamilton began to write another book Elements of Quaternions which he estimated would be 400 pages long and take 2 years to write.
 * The title suggests that Hamilton modelled his work on Euclid's Elements and indeed this was the case.
-* In fact the final chapter was incomplete when he died and the book was finally published with a preface by his son William Edwin Hamilton.
 * Not everyone found Hamilton's quaternions the answer to everything they had been looking for.
 * Hamilton died from a severe attack of gout shortly after receiving the news that he had been elected the first foreign member of the National Academy of Sciences of the USA.